khanshariquem/House-Realter-System/README.md

-This document explains all the functionalities and workflow implemented in the particular version of the web application. creation date: 10/01/2018
+## This document explains all the functionalities and workflow implemented in the particular version of the web application.

 Admin Credentials:
 Email:admin@hns.com